...

 The visualisation along with the repetitious practice of the modifications will plant them in your long-term memory.

-Adding Too Many Variations Or Modifications
+Mistake 4: Offering Too Many Modifications

-A well-rounded yoga plan should include a mixture of strength, flexibility, and relaxation.
+A well-rounded yoga lesson plan should include a mixture of strength, flexibility, and relaxation.
 Teachers who only focus on one aspect of the practice will leave their students feeling unfulfilled, and out of sync.

 Teachers who don’t consider the level of their students may end up teaching sequences that are too advanced or too basic.
 This can lead to students feeling frustrated or bored.